Sean Murphy Player Props: Braves vs. Pirates

-Sean Murphy, with a slugging percentage of .222 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Pittsburgh Pirates, with Osvaldo Bido on the hill, August 7 at 7:05 PM ET.
+On Tuesday, Sean Murphy (batting .171 in his past 10 games) and the Atlanta Braves play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Cubs.
+He had a one-hit performance in his previous game (1-for-3) against the Pirates.

 Sean Murphy Game Info & Props vs. the Pirates